electrode-io/fastify-server/README.md

 functionality of a Fastify web server, and within your own application you will add on the features, logic, etc unique to your situation.

-This module requires Node v16.x.x+.
+This module requires Node v20.x.x+ and supports Fastify 5.x.

 ## Table Of Contents <!-- omit in toc -->